ahmed-bhs/ezpublish-kernel/Readme.md

   "Implement EZP-201xx: Add support for X in Y"
 * If you want to contribute implementation-specification proposals, place them in the [doc/](doc/) folder.
 * Keep different changes in different commits in case cherry-pick is preferred instead of a merge later.
-  * A Pull Request should only cover one issue.
+  * A pull request should only cover one issue.
-  * A commit should not contain code changes at the same time as doing coding standards/whitespace/typo fixes.
+  * A single commit should not contain code changes along with coding standards/whitespace/typo fixes.
 * TDD: Write/Change the test(s) for your fix and commit it before you do the actual code change.
   * If a bug affects the Public API, write or enhance an integration test to make sure the bug is covered.
   * Unit tests should only use mocks/stubs and never test the full stack like integration tests do.